15-Ab/Leetcode-Daily-Challenge/README.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-Separate positive and negative, then update original.
+Separated the positive and negative, then update original.

 # Approach
 <!-- Describe your approach to solving the problem. -->